Inference-Time Optimization of Prompt Embeddings in Diffusion Models: A Comparison of sep-CMA-ES and Adam: Conclusion and Future Work

 \section{Conclusion and Future Work}

-This work presented a study comparing sep-CMA-ES against Adam in Embedding Space Exploration, applied to prompt embedding vector optimization within image generation.
-The experimentation relied on combining the LAION Aesthetic Predictor V2 and the CLIPScore to evaluate aesthetics and prompt alignment.
-Experimental results using Stable Diffusion XL Turbo suggest that sep-CMA-ES achieves superior performance in all of the defined optimization scenarios while consuming less than half of the VRAM compared to Adam.
-These findings affirm the effectiveness of evolutionary optimizers for searching in the embedding space and improving image generation without retraining or architectural modifications, highlighting their suitability for practical deployment where efficiency and flexibility are required.
-We have provided public access to the EIGO engine to enable replication of the results and further experimentation.
+This work presents a comparison of sep-CMA-ES and Adam for embedding-space exploration via inference-time prompt-embedding optimization in diffusion-based image generation.
+We optimize prompt embedding vectors to improve both image aesthetics and prompt--image alignment, using a weighted objective that combines the LAION Aesthetic Predictor V2 and CLIPScore.
+Experiments with Stable Diffusion XL Turbo show that sep-CMA-ES consistently achieves higher objective values across all weight settings while using less than half of the VRAM required by Adam.
+These results support evolutionary optimizers as an effective approach for embedding-space search, enabling controllable improvements without retraining or architectural changes.
+We release the EIGO engine to facilitate replication and further experimentation.

-Future studies should concentrate on examining the applicability of different optimization algorithms, as sep-CMA-ES was chosen as a starting point in this study, being the simplest and most cost-efficient variant of CMA-ES.
-In terms of alternatives, variants such as LM-CMA-ES could improve the learning of cross-coordinate dependencies while still being less computationally demanding in regard to the standard CMA-ES \cite{losh2014}.
-Alternative evolutionary methodologies, including Particle Swarm Optimization (PSO) and evolutionary with non-evolutionary ML hybrid approaches, may also provide a balance between exploration and computational efficiency \cite{kennedy1995, Correia2024}.
-Extending the study to additional generative models, such as Flux \cite{labs2025flux1kontextflowmatching}, PixArt \cite{chen2023}, and QwenImage \cite{wu2025}, would provide insight into generalization across various models.
+Future work should examine a broader set of optimizers.
+We selected sep-CMA-ES as a simple and scalable CMA-ES variant, but alternatives such as LM-CMA-ES could capture cross-coordinate dependencies more effectively while remaining cheaper than full CMA-ES~\cite{losh2014}.
+Other evolutionary methods, including Particle Swarm Optimization (PSO) and hybrid evolutionary/gradient-based approaches, may offer different trade-offs between exploration and computational cost~\cite{kennedy1995,Correia2024}.
+Extending the study to additional generators, such as FLUX~\cite{labs2025flux1kontextflowmatching}, PixArt~\cite{chen2023}, and QwenImage~\cite{wu2025}, would further clarify how well inference-time embedding optimization generalizes across model families.

-Further research opportunities include implementing human-in-the-loop evaluation \cite{cristiano2017}, which can enhance optimization performance, especially for complex and abstract prompts that are challenging to evaluate solely based on CLIPScore and are susceptible to reward exploitation.
-Future work with the EIGO engine will also focus on turning it into a modular framework, where users might be able to choose among a set of evaluation metrics to optimize the generation of a wider range of image generative models.
+Another promising direction is human-in-the-loop evaluation~\cite{cristiano2017}, which could improve optimization for complex or abstract prompts that are difficult to assess reliably with CLIPScore alone and may be vulnerable to reward exploitation.
+In parallel, we will continue evolving EIGO as a modular framework in which users can mix and match generators, evaluators, and optimizers to support inference-time optimization across a wider range of image-generative models and objectives.